raiden-network/microraiden/CONTRIBUTING.md

 ### Commiting Rules

-For an exchaustive guide read [this](http://chris.beams.io/posts/git-commit/) guide.
+For an exhaustive guide read [this](http://chris.beams.io/posts/git-commit/) guide.
 It's all really good advice.
 Some rules that you should always follow though are:

 - A commit title not exceeding 50 characters